s-mrb/nodejs.notes/README.md

 V8 is the name of the JavaScript engine that powers Google Chrome.
 It's the thing that takes our JavaScript and executes it while browsing with Chrome.
 V8 is the JavaScript engine i.e. it parses and executes JavaScript code.
 The DOM, and the other Web Platform APIs (they all makeup runtime environment) are provided by the browser.

 V8 is Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
 It is used in Chrome and in Node.js, among others.
-It implements ECMAScript and WebAssembly, and runs on Windows 7 or later, macOS 10.12+, and Linux systems that use x64, IA-32, ARM, or MIPS processors.
+It **implements ECMAScript and WebAssembly**, and runs on Windows 7 or later, macOS 10.12+, and Linux systems that use x64, IA-32, ARM, or MIPS processors.
 V8 can run standalone, or can be embedded into any C++ application.

+Just-in-Time (JIT) compilation turns native JavaScript code to machine code as V8 does.
+The distinction between V8 code and other programming languages is that it does not generate intermediate code.

+The `Ignition` interpreter compiles JavaScript code and generates non-optimized machine code when a developer or program runs it on V8 (i.e. in a browser or Node environment).
+The `Turbofan` and `Crankshaft` components of V8 examine and recompile the machine code at runtime for optimal performance.

 <p align="center"><a href="#index">back to index<a/></p>